IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 5. Install dotnet-ef ``dotnet tool install -g dotnet-ef``
 6. Create a migration ``dotnet ef migrations add InitialCreate ``
-7. Then update the database ``dotnet ef database update`` and publish the app like before
+7. Then update the database ``dotnet ef database update --connection <connectionstring>`` and publish the app like before

 You should now be able to visit your website!